kakairesteven/PyData-Kampala/CurriculumMay2024.md

-# Module 1: Introduction to Pandas
+# Module 1: Introduction to Structured Data and Pandas
 This module shall introduce the Pandas fundamentals and has the following objectives;
 <li>Help participants have a fundamental knowledge of structured data.</li>
 <li>Interest participants in learning Pandas fundamentals</li>